autokey/autokey/GitHub-Cheat-Sheet.md

 5. Merge the resulting pull request.

 #### Remote - update the change log (TODO: DELETE ME)
-Add one or more lines to the `CHANGELOG.rst` file in the **develop** brandh of your fork on GitHub describing the change(s) you've made to the code.
+Add one or more lines to the `CHANGELOG.rst` file in the **develop** branch of your fork on GitHub describing the change(s) you've made to the code.

 #### Remote - delete a repository from GitHub